gvwilson/sensibleadventures/nardica/nardica.md

 A dozen pop-up displays instantly materialized above the desk to show aerial views and schematics splashed with red danger markers.
-The Marine sergeant took two quick steps and pressed the tip of a stiffened finger against Wales' head.
+The Marine sergeant took two quick steps and pressed the tip of her stiffened finger against Wales' head.
 He raised his hands.
 "It's not mine!" he protested.
 "It's not mine!"

-Half a dozen Marines poured through the door behind them.
+Half a dozen teenage Marines poured through the door behind them.
-"Sir, it's the G-80," the one in the lead said, urgent but calm.
+"Sir, it's the G-80," the one in front said, urgent but calm as his conditioning took control.
 "It---"
 A second shriek and *crack!* cut off the rest of his sentence.
 "You need to evacuate, sir," the Marine continued.